iimohammad/meeting_rooms/README.md

 ```

 ### Test
+To run the tests for the project, execute the following command:
 ```bash
 py manage.py test
 ```
 ### Check Coverage Tests
+To check the test coverage, you need to install the coverage tool.
+If you haven't installed it yet, you can do so using pip:
 ```bash
 pip install coverage
 ```
+Once installed, you can run the tests with coverage and generate coverage reports.
+Run the tests with coverage:
 ```bash
 coverage run --source='.' manage.py test
 ```
+Generate a coverage report:
 ```bash
 coverage report
 ```
+This command will display the coverage report in the terminal, showing which parts of the code are covered by the tests.
+Optionally, you can generate an HTML report for a more detailed view:
 ```bash
 coverage html
 ```